-As I said the variety and majority of custom ROMs for the Galaxy S3 leads us to a state where we are often stuck to a confusion as to what ROM would be good enough to go with.
-The definition of good, in the present sense, is again determined by the factor of what you like.
+As I said the variety and majority of custom ROMs for the Galaxy S3 leads us to a state where we are often stuck to confusion as to what ROM would be good enough to go with.
+The definition of good is again determined by the factor of what you like.
 I have been testing a bunch of ROMs for more than two weeks and found a few of them worth giving a try.

 The ROMs listed below are in no particular order, so it should not be taken as a countdown.
-The reviews and selection is based on the author’s experience and it may be that you have a different view.
-We have listed what we think are one of the best.
+The reviews and selection are based on the author’s experience and it may be that you have a different view.
+We have listed what we think is one of the best.
 What is really best is up to you to decide.

 Most of you viewing this article, I believe, will have rooted their phone and installed CWM Recovery already.
 But if you have not yet a rooted Galaxy S3, please root it now: Galaxy S3 Rooting Tutorial.

 How to Install Custom ROMs on Galaxy S3:

 Download the preferred ROM and Google Apps (if applicable) from below and follow the instruction below carefully.
 But as I said above, your phone must be rooted and CWM Recovery installed on it.